lab23UGD/VCexomes/README.md

 Developed at the Genomics and Diabetes Unit, INCLIVA Biomedical Research Institute (Valencia, Spain).

-This repository is a record of the analysis performed on the FISDM4 cohort:
+This repository has been used for the analysis performed on the FISDM4 cohort:
 2,198 exomes captured with the IDT xGen Exome Hybridisation Panel v2 and aligned to GRCh38 with decoy contigs.
 The configuration file holds the parameters and reference data used for that run, and `docs/VERSIONS.md` the software versions.
-It documents the analysis as it was carried out rather than providing a turnkey re-run, see Scope and limitations.
+It documents the analysis as it was carried out rather than providing a turnkey re-run.

 ## Pipeline details